gw-ospo/jupyter-book-template/README.md

 ### Initialization

-The following command was used to create the structure for this book:
+The following command was used to create the structure for this book (where "example-book" was chosen as the name of the book):

 ```sh
 jupyter-book create example-book